Rule 5.900. Nonminor dependent-preliminary provisions (§§ 224.1(b), 295, 303, 366, 366.3, 388, 391, 607(a))

 (b) Purpose

-Maintaining juvenile court jurisdiction under section 300,450, 601, or 602 over a person as a nonminor dependent is the result of a consensual agreement between the person and child welfare services agency or the probation department for a voluntary placement in a supervised setting and includes the agreement between the social worker or probation officer and the person to work together to facilitate the implementation of the mutually developed supervised placement agreement or reentry agreement and Transitional Independent Living Case Plan.
-Maintaining juvenile court jurisdiction and supervision by the child welfare services agency or probation department is for the purpose of providing support, guidance, and foster care services to the person as a nonminor dependent so he or she is able to successfully achieve independence.
+(1) Maintaining juvenile court jurisdiction under sections 300 or 450 over a person as a nonminor dependent is the result of a consensual agreement between the person and child welfare services agency or the probation department for a voluntary placement in a supervised setting and includes the agreement between the social worker or probation officer and the person to work together to implement the mutually developed supervised placement agreement or reentry agreement.

 (c) Legal status